-Most Lithium-Ion batteries in electric cars are warranted for at least 8 years and 100,000 miles, but they can last even longer depending on driving and charging habits, as much as 10-15 years or more.
+Most lithium-ion batteries in electric cars are warrantied for at least 8 years or 100,000 miles, but they can last even longer, as much as 10-15 years or more, depending on driving and charging habits.
 In fact, some electric car batteries on the road today can already last up to 200,000 and even 500,000 miles, according to Coltura.

 When the time does come to replace an EV battery, they will be much cheaper than they are today.
 Battery costs dropped 80% from 2010-2019, and are expected to continue to get cheaper.